 What are the steps to getting your home on the market?

-First, we will take a look at your home.
-We also want to use this as an opportunity to get to know you!
+First, I will take a look at your home.
+I also want to use this as an opportunity to get to know you!
 What is driving you to sell?
 What is your motivation?
-After this visit, we will compare your property with any that have sold over the last few months.
+After this visit, I will compare your property with any that have sold over the last few months.
 It will also be compared with similar properties that are currently on the market since these are your competition.

-A couple days later we will come back out to your home and show you the information we gathered.
-We will use the average list price, average sales price and average days on market (at the final list price) from the three most similar sold properties.
-Using this information, we can provide you with a recommended list price and give you an idea of how long you can expect to be on the market at that price.
-Depending on your motivation, we can adjust this price.
-Notice we only use the FINAL list price of the sold comps.
+A couple days later I will come back out to your home and show you the information I gathered.
+I will use the average list price, average sales price and average days on market (at the final list price) from the three most similar sold properties.
+Using this information, I can provide you with a recommended list price and give you an idea of how long you can expect to be on the market at that price.
+Depending on your motivation, I can adjust this price.
+Notice I only use the FINAL list price of the sold comps.
 This is the price that brought a contract.

 It’s at this second appointment that we fill out the listing agreement.
-We will also walk through your home and give you advice on how to prepare for pictures.
-If your home is ready to go, we’ll schedule our photographer to come out as soon as possible.
-They will take professional photos, drone photos and video.
+I will also walk through your home and give you advice on how to prepare for pictures.
+If your home is ready to go, I’ll schedule a photographer to come out as soon as possible.
+They will take professional photos, and possibly drone photos.
 The turnaround time is typically 24-48 hours.
 Once we have all photos back, the home can go ACTIVE on the MLS.
-We will put a sign in your front yard and a NEFAR Supra lockbox on your front door.
+I will put a sign in your front yard and a Supra lockbox on your front door.
 This electronic lockbox only allows Realtors to access and it’s all logged so we know who is going in your home and when.

-Before listing your property on the market, read our easy tips to increase your home’s value.
+Before listing your property on the market, read these easy tips to increase your home’s value.

 How much does it cost to list a property?